 - Full list of cigarette tax forms and all required schedules »

 The Form 1550, Idaho Cigarette Tax Return, is due on the 20th of the month following the tax period (eg. October's return is due November 20).
 Personalized copies of Form 1550 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
+If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
 Form 1550 instructions and all required schedules are available on this website.

 Use Form CIG to apply for an Idaho cigarette or tobacco tax permit.
 Neither permit is transferable.
 You can download Form CIG and mail the application to the Idaho State Tax Commission, Attn: Permit Accounting Services, PO Box 36, Boise ID 83722-3220 or fax it to (208) 334-7560.
 You should receive your permit within four weeks.